History of tattooing: Mainland Southeast Asia

-Thailand and Cambodia
+Cambodia and Thailand

 Thai-Khmer tattoos, also known as Yantra tattooing, was common since ancient times.
 Just as other native southeast Asian cultures, animistic tattooing was common in Tai tribes that were in southern China.
 Over time, this animistic practice of tattooing for luck and protection assimilated Hindu and Buddhist ideas.
 The Sak Yant traditional tattoo is practiced today by many and are usually given either by a Buddhist monk or a Brahmin priest.
 The tattoos usually depict Hindu gods and use the Mon script or ancient Khmer script, which were the scripts of the classical civilizations of mainland southeast Asia.